 Private Real Estate Investing

 Evaluate the risks.
-It’s important to understand the type and size of risk you are taking on when you choose to invest in real estate securities.
-Given the risks, is the product right for you?
+It’s important to understand the type and size of risk you are taking on with any investment.

 Ask for clarification or additional information.
-Be vigilant during the process of making the investment.
-Do your own research and ask questions along the way before you commit to the investment.
+Be vigilant and do your own research before you commit to the investment.